Transport for Greater Manchester (TfGM)

 Plans for more public transport devolution will see TfGM’s responsibilities continue to expand.

-TfGM's long-term transport strategy shows how it plans to contribute to Greater Manchester's prosperous, self-reliant future.
+TfGM's long-term transport strategy (link opens in a new tab) shows how it plans to contribute to Greater Manchester's prosperous, self-reliant future.